France: Normandy & Brittany

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

 A Country Walkers representative will greet you at the airport to start your first day in Paris off right.
-A complimentary car service will whisk you to your centrally located hotel.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+A complimentary car service will whisk you to your centrally located hotel, perfectly positioned for exploring the city at your leisure.
+Located on the Right Bank, your hotel is close to many beloved attractions and neighborhoods, including Montmartre, the Louvre and Tuileries, Le Marais, and Place de la Bastille.

 4.5 miles, easy to moderate

 Passing Honfleur’s slate-shingled houses, you reach your enchanting hotel in the heart of town.
-Reconvene for dinner in the hotel’s restaurant, where the food reflects the fertile countryside and nearby coast.
-Monks in Normandy began developing the area’s famous cheeses as early as the 11th century, and dinners may conclude with a rich Pont l’Évêque, Livarot, or the best-known cheese, Camembert.
+This evening, reconvene for dinner in the hotel’s restaurant, where the menu reflects the bounty of the surrounding countryside and nearby coast.
+Normandy’s famed cheeses—developed by monks as early as the 11th century—may round out your meal, including rich Pont-l’Évêque, Livarot, or the best-known of them all, Camembert.

 Included Meals: Breakfast, Lunch, Dinner